MoscaDotTo/Winapp2/Assembler/EntryBuilder/readme.md

 ### Which entries live here?

-Base entries which have been migrated to the EntryBuilder shorthand.
+The full set of non-browser, non-UWP winapp2.ini entries.
+Most are written in plain winapp2.ini syntax; some have been converted to the shorthand DSL.

 # Files